 Rosemary is a woody-stemmed plant with needle-like leaves that can commonly reach 3 feet in height, eventually stretching to 5 feet in warmer climates unless clipped.
-In Zone 8 and farther south, rosemary makes a good evergreen hedge, while farther north it becomes less dependable as an evergreen.
-In zone 6 and colder, try growing rosemary in a container to bring inside in cold weather.
+In zone 8 and farther south, rosemary makes a good evergreen hedge.
+In zone 7 and colder, try growing rosemary in a container you can bring inside in cold weather.
 You can even train rosemary into topiary shapes.
 Plants are tolerant of salt spray, making them a good choice for pots on the beach.

 Whiteflies, spider mites, scale, and mealybugs can all bother rosemary, as can powdery mildew and root rot, particularly in humid regions.
 To prevent mildew and rot, be sure your plants enjoy good drainage and air circulation.
-In Zone 7, extreme cold will kill the tops of the rosemary plant.
-In areas where it is likely to be hurt by winter, plant in a protected spot such as near a south-facing masonry wall and away from the prevailing winter wind; also mulch to protect the roots.
-In Zone 8 and farther south, rosemary needs no winter protection.
+In zone 7 and northward, extreme cold will kill the tops of the rosemary plant.
+In areas where it is likely to be hurt by winter, plant in a protected spot such as one near a south-facing masonry wall and away from the prevailing winter wind; also mulch to protect the roots.
+In zone 8 and farther south, rosemary needs no winter protection.

 Will rosemary grow with the other herbs in my herb garden?